-Basically, if a judge in your case determines that there could be harm caused to your child- either emotionally or physically- as a result of their being exposed in a “traditional” visitation schedule to you or your child’s other parent, then supervised or restricted visitation may be prescribed.
+If a judge in your case determines that there could be harm caused to your child- either emotionally or physically- as a result of their being exposed in a “traditional” visitation schedule to you or your child’s other parent, then supervised or restricted visitation may be prescribed.
 You can rest assured that a judge will only come to this conclusion if he absolutely must do so.
 Judges do not relish having to step outside the boundaries of a “typical” family law case and issue rulings that diverge from standard, joint custody arrangements.

 Enhancing the level of safety around your child is never a bad thing, no matter how you want to approach that issue.
 If you were to ask me if there were steps available to ensure my children were safer, I would be all ears to hear what they are.
 I'm sure you would be the same way.
-Judges approach best interest determinations from a standpoint that they know that your child's safety and well-being is the most important thing (even more important than their happiness) and that he has a great deal of power to ensure that your child is safe.
+Judges approach best interest determinations from a standpoint that they know that your child's safety and well-being are the most important thing (even more important than their happiness) and that he has a great deal of power to ensure that your child is safe.

-Ways that child-safety can be built into a judge’s orders on child custody
+Ways that child safety can be built into a judge’s orders on child custody

 What are some of the ways that a judge may choose to be extra cautious when it comes to handing down child custody orders in your case?
 For one, if you and your spouse have had a history of violence or at the very least verbal altercations, it may be necessary for your pick-up/drop-offs of your child to occur in a public place.